 The safest states to live in the United States are characterized by rates of violence and crime well below national norms.
-The methodology we used to calculate the safest states in the country combine per capita rates of burglary, homicide, and violent crime to produce one overall safety score that is a combination of all three aforementioned measurements.
+The states are listed based on their violent crime rate.
+All data comes from the Federal Bureau of Investigation.

 Vermont, New Hampshire's neighbor to the west, is the second safest state in the United States.
-Vermont's homicide rate is 2.2 per 100,000, its burglary rate is 324.6 per 100,000, and its violent crime rate is a lot 158.3 per 100,000.
-Vermont is one of the least populated states in the union, and is known for its pristine green hills and largely untouched wilderness.
+Vermont's violent crime rate is 165.8 per 100,000.
+Vermont is the second least populated states in the union, after only Wyoming.
+It is known for its pristine green hills and largely untouched wilderness.

 Socioeconomic indicators point to the safest states' high marks in the survey.
 The residents in the safest states in the country typically earn at or above the national median income level of $52,250.
 The survey also revealed that the members of the populations of these states generally have better financial security than do most other Americans living elsewhere.
 While poverty still exists, the rates of financial insufficiency within these states are considerably lower than those of the national average.
 Educational level and achievements also play a large role in placing these states among the safest in the nation.
 Factors like good educational attainment often correlate to lessened crime and this points to the fact that the safest states may be getting even safer as higher educational levels become more and more prevalent within them.